ssiar-fastly/edge_deploy/README.md

 - **Activate Version Option:** When mapping a site to a Fastly service, you can choose to activate the service version immediately with the `--activate` flag.
 - **Traffic Ramping:** Control the percentage of traffic to route through the NG WAF using the `--percent_enabled` argument, allowing for gradual ramping up of traffic.

+### Synchronizing Origins with Fastly Backend

+- **`--sync-backend` Flag:** The script now supports synchronizing origins with the Fastly backend after any changes to the origins in the Fastly control panel.
+This prevents 503 Unknown wasm backend errors.
+- **CSV File Input for Synchronization:** The `--sync-backend` flag works with a CSV file to synchronize multiple sites at once, reading `site_name` and `fastly_sid` from the file.

+### Mutually Exclusive Flags for Operations

+- **Provisioning and Synchronization:** The script has mutually exclusive flags `--provision` and `--sync-backend` to ensure that only one operation (either provisioning or backend synchronization) is executed at a time.

 ## Using `setup_env.zsh` to Update Local Terminal Environment